wilsonliaows/docs/workbot/workbot-examples.md

 Buttons will show up on your slack message through Workbot.

-For example, this deal support request has two buttons- approve or reject- for the designated approver to click on.
+For example, this deal support request has two buttons -approve or reject- for the designated approver to click on.

 ![Button example](/assets/images/Workbot/workbot-examples/button.png)
 *Example of buttons in a deal support request on slack*